 In Victoria, about 400 young people between the ages of 16 and 18 leave care each year and most of these young people must make the transition to independence without the support of family.

 Without adequate support services, the outcomes for young people leaving care are relatively very poor with the CREATE Foundation’s 2009 Report Card finding that for Australian young people transitioning care:

-45% were involved in the youth justice system; and
+45% were involved in the youth justice system

 63% did not have any plan for their transition from care.

-Across four Berry Street regions, we have a range of initiatives related to Leaving Care.
-The programs delivered in Gippsland, Hume and the North are all funded by the Department of Human Services as part of their suite of Leaving Care responses.
+Across 4 Berry Street regions, we have a range of initiatives related to leaving care.
+The programs delivered in Gippsland, Hume and the North are funded by the Department of Human Services as part of their suite of Leaving Care responses.

 In partnership with Central Hume Support Services and the Rural Housing Network, Berry Street offers a Leaving Care program for care leavers who are assessed as being at risk of long term homelessness.
 The program aims to assist young people to acquire suitable accommodation, develop independent living skills and community networks.

-Berry Street delivers the regional Post Care Support, Referral and Information Service that assists care leavers aged 16-21 years who require support in transitioning to independence.
+Berry Street delivers the regional Post Care Support, Referral and Information Service that assists care leavers aged 16 to 21 years who require support in transitioning to independence.
 Young people receive support from a case worker as well as access to brokerage money for items such as accommodation, recreation, education and health.